Key Facts on Abortion in the United States

 The CDC and Guttmacher data differ in terms of methods, timeframe, and completeness, but both show similar trends in abortion rates over the past decade.
 One notable difference is that Guttmacher’s study includes continuous reporting from California, D.C., Maryland, and New Hampshire, which explains at least in part the higher number of abortions in their data.

-SFP’s #WeCount is a national reporting effort that measures changes in abortion access following the Dobbs ruling.
+Society of Family Planning’s (SFP) #WeCount is a national reporting effort that measures changes in abortion access following the Dobbs ruling.
 The project reports on the number of abortions per month by state and includes data on abortions provided through clinics, private practices, hospitals, and virtual-only providers.
 The report does not include data on self-managed abortions that are performed without clinical supervision.
-The first #WeCount report compares data from April 2022 to data from August 2022.
+The first #WeCount report analyzes data from April 2022 to data from August 2022, the second report up to December 2022, and the third report up to March 2023.
+The effort represents 82% of all providers known to #WeCount who agreed to participate in their research.

-This report uses data from the CDC, Guttmacher, and SFP as well as other research organizations.
+This KFF report uses data from the CDC, Guttmacher, and SFP as well as other research organizations.

 How has the abortion rate changed over time?

-For most of the past decade, there was a steady decline in abortion rates nationally, but there has been a slight increase in recent years.
+For most of the past decade, there was a steady decline in abortion rates nationally, but there was a slight increase in the years just before the Dobbs ruling.

-While most attribute the long-term decline in abortion rates to increased use of more effective methods of contraception, several states had reduced access to low- or no-cost contraceptive care as a result of reductions in the Title X network under the Trump Administration, which may have contributed to the recent rise in abortions.
+While most attribute the long-term decline in abortion rates to increased use of more effective methods of contraception, several states had reduced access to low- or no-cost contraceptive care as a result of reductions in the Title X network under the Trump Administration, which may have contributed to the slight rise in abortions prior to the Dobbs ruling.
 Other factors that may have contributed to the increase could include greater coverage under Medicaid that subsequently made abortions more affordable in some states and broader financial support from abortion funds to help individuals pay for the costs of abortion care.

 Even prior to the Dobbs ruling, abortion rates varied widely between states.